 October 2, 2019

 The American Academy of Pediatrics (AAP) has updated its guidelines for the evaluation, treatment, and monitoring of children with attention deficit hyperactivity disorder (ADHD or ADD) in a series of revisions that most notably underscore systemic barriers to care and call on pediatricians to screen and initiate treatment for comorbidities.

-One of the changes includes the addition of a key action statement (KAS), which says that primary care clinicians can initiate treatment of ADHD comorbidities — like anxiety, depression, oppositional defiant disorder, autism spectrum disorders, and more — if experienced in diagnosing them, or make a referral to a sub-specialist for treatment.
+A major change in the new guidelines, however, includes the addition of a key action statement (KAS), which says that primary care clinicians can initiate treatment of ADHD comorbidities — like anxiety, mood disorder, oppositional defiant disorder, autism spectrum disorders, and more — if experienced in diagnosing them, or make a referral to a sub-specialist for treatment.
 The new KAS brings the total number of KASs to seven since the 2011 revision.